cchudzicki-ocw-testing/7.003-Spring-2022/content/pages/lab-resources.md

 ### 7.003 Genetics Lab Manual

-The manual contains the experiments and background information for the course and is required to perform the lab and prepare each day’s laboratory notebook entry.
+The manual contains the experiments and background information for the course and details the procedures to be completed during each day in the lab.
+The experiments in this course are divided into 24 days spent in the lab.

 7.003 Genetics Lab Manual (PDF)